 - Shift Left Security – Shift Left Security integrates security testing and evaluation early in the software development life cycle.
 By shifting automated security testing to the left, organizations proactively identify and address potential security risks in the initial stages of development.
 As a result, this approach reduces the likelihood of susceptibilities and security violations, stimulating robust software security.

-By incorporating these practices into the DevOps pipeline, organizations can build and deliver software faster and more securely.
+By incorporating these practices into the DevOps project, organizations can build and deliver software faster and more securely.
 The combination of DevOps and threat modeling allows organizations to identify and remediate potential security risks at the first go.
 Nonetheless, ensuring that software is built with security in mind.

 Steps to Implementing Threat Modeling with DevOps

 Implementing threat modeling with DevOps involves a structured process to identify and mitigate security risks throughout the software development life cycle.
 As a matter of fact, the following steps can help organizations successfully integrate threat modeling into their DevOps pipeline:

 Identify Assets and Scope

 The initial step in implementing threat modeling with DevOps is to identify the assets to be protected and determine the system’s scope.
 This includes identifying critical components, securing sensitive data, and defining the system’s boundaries.
 By defining the scope, developers can narrow their focus on areas of high risk and potential vulnerabilities.
 Thereby, making the process more efficient.